Multi Scale Identity-Preserving Image-to-Image Translation Network for Low-Resolution Face Recognition: Abstract

 \section{Abstract}

-State-of-the-art deep neural network models have reached near perfect face recognition accuracy rates on controlled high resolution face images.
-However, their performance is drastically degraded when they are tested with very low resolution face images.
-This is particularly critical in surveillance systems, where a low resolution probe image is to be matched with high resolution gallery images.
-Super resolution techniques aim at producing high resolution face images from low resolution counterparts.
+State-of-the-art deep neural network models have reached near perfect face recognition accuracy rates on controlled high-resolution face images (especially Caucasian faces).
+However, their performance is drastically degraded when they are tested with very low-resolution face images.
+This is particularly critical in surveillance systems, where a low-resolution probe image is to be matched with high-resolution gallery images.
+Super-resolution techniques aim at producing high-resolution face images from low-resolution counterparts.
 While they are capable of reconstructing images that are visually appealing, the identity-related information is not preserved.
-Here, we propose an identity-preserved U-Net which is capable of super-resolving very low resolution faces to their high resolution counterparts while preserving identity-related information.
-We achieve this by training a U-Net with a combination of a reconstruction and an identity-preserving loss, on multi-scale low resolution conditions.
-Extensive quantitative evaluations of our proposed model demonstrated that it outperforms competing super resolution and low resolution face recognition methods on natural and artificial low resolution face data sets and even unseen identities.
+Here, we propose an identity-preserving end-to-end image-to-image translation deep neural network which is capable of super-resolving very low-resolution faces to their high-resolution counterparts while preserving identity-related information.
+We achieved this by training a very deep convolutional encoder-decoder network with a symmetric contracting path between corresponding layers.
+This network was trained with a combination of a reconstruction and an identity-preserving loss, on multi-scale low-resolution conditions.
+Extensive quantitative evaluations of our proposed model demonstrated that it outperforms competing super-resolution and low-resolution face recognition methods on natural and artificial low-resolution face data sets and even unseen identities.\\